 You are expected to model the conduct and behavior befitting a professional educator.
-Your appearance and the manner in which you conduct yourself should be appropriate to the high standards set by Oakland students.
+Your appearance and the way you conduct yourself should be appropriate to the high standards set by Oakland students.
 Work should be timely and meet professional standards.